PanieriLorenzo/dragon-script/docs/language reference/src/80_types/10_type_model.md

 There are two types that are considered "atomic" as they cannot be broken down further.

 - `never`: a type that has no members.
 As `never` has no members, it cannot be instantiated at any point, and is used to model impossible scenarios, for example, it's the return type of a function that always panics.
 - `none`: the unit type.
 It has only one member, we don't care about the value of its member, in fact we use the keyword `none` interchangeably to mean the type `none` and the value `none`.
-Note that many unit-types are constructable other than `none`, but we tend to only model `none` as having all the properties of the unit type in the type-theoretical sense.
+Note that many unit-types are contypeable other than `none`, but we tend to only model `none` as having all the properties of the unit type in the type-theoretical sense.

-We can construct a type directly from its members, since values aren't types, we cannot use type operators on them, instead we have to leapfrog through the `set` type first, as sets can be easily converted to types.
+We can contype a type directly from its members, since values aren't types, we cannot use type operators on them, instead we have to leapfrog through the `set` type first, as sets can be easily converted to types.

 ```ruby
 DecimalDigit := {0, 1, 2, 3, 4, 5, 6, 7, 8, 9}.to_type()
 ```

-We will define the `set` type later, when we talk about composite types, for now just assume that we can use it to construct basic types.
+We will define the `set` type later, when we talk about composite types, for now just assume that we can use it to contype basic types.

 The language provides us with some built-in types.
 These are colloquially known as *plain old data* (POD) types.
 These are defined in the compiler, so they don't have a formal definition expressed in terms of this type model, but we can approximately describe them in terms of their members.